Subgroup decomposition in $\text{Out}(F_n)$, Part III: Weak attraction theory: Nonattracted lines

 \begin{definition} Given any marked graph $K$ and oriented paths $\gamma_1,\gamma_2 \in \wh\B(K)$, we that $\gamma_1,\gamma_2$ are \emph{concatenable} if there exist lifts $\ti\gamma_i \subset \wt K$ with initial endpoints $P^-_i \in \wt K \union \bdy F_n$ and terminal endpoints $P^+_i \in \wt K \union \bdy F_n$ satisfying $P^+_1 = P^-_2$ and $P^-_1 \ne P^+_2$.
 The \emph{concatenation} of $\ti\gamma_1,\ti\gamma_2$ is the oriented path with endpoints $P^-_1, P^+_2$, denoted $\ti\gamma_1 \diamond \ti\gamma_2$.
 Its projection to~$K$, denoted $\gamma_1 \diamond \gamma_2$, is called \emph{a concatenation of $\gamma_1,\gamma_2$}.
 This operation is clearly associative and so we can define multiple concatenations.
 This operation is also invertible, in particular any concatenation of the form $\gamma = \alpha \diamond \nu \diamond \beta$ can be rewritten as $\nu = \alpha^\inv \diamond \gamma \diamond \beta^\inv$.

-Notice that ``the'' upstairs concatenation $\ti\gamma_1 \diamond \ti\gamma_2$ is well-defined, but ``the'' downstairs concatenation $\gamma_1 \diamond \gamma_2$ is not generally well-defined: this fails precisely when $P^+_1=P^-_2$ is an endpoint of the axis of some element $\gamma$ of $F_n$ and neither $P^-_1$ nor $P^+_2$ is the opposite endpoint, in which case one can replace either of $\ti\gamma_1,\ti\gamma_2$ by a translate under $\gamma$ to get a different concatenation downstairs.
+Notice the use of the definite article upstairs, versus the indefinite article downstairs. ``The'' upstairs concatenation $\ti\gamma_1 \diamond \ti\gamma_2$ is well-defined once the lifts $\ti\gamma_1,\ti\gamma_2$ have been chosen.
+But because of the freedom of choice of those lifts, ``a'' downstairs concatenation $\gamma_1 \diamond \gamma_2$ is not generally well-defined: this fails precisely when $P^+_1=P^-_2$ is an endpoint of the axis of some element $\gamma$ of $F_n$ and neither $P^-_1$ nor $P^+_2$ is the opposite endpoint, in which case one can replace either of $\ti\gamma_1,\ti\gamma_2$ by a translate under $\gamma$ to get a different concatenation downstairs.
 This is a mild failure, however, and it is usually safe to ignore.

 A subset of $\wh\B(K)$ is \emph{closed under concatenation} if for any oriented paths $\gamma_1,\gamma_2 \in \wh\B(K)$, any of their concatenations $\gamma_1 \diamond \gamma_2$ is an element of $\wh\B(K)$. \end{definition}